Meeting Time: July 22, 2021 at 5:30pm PDT

 • Default_avatar

-D5 Resident about 3 years ago
+D5 Resident over 3 years ago

 This Housing Element falls very short of it's intended goals to create housing in great neighborhoods for low-income Sacramentans.
 Instead, it serves a the need for increased profits of a few financial organizations while leaving the most vulnerable among us with insufficient housing, spurring on our homeless crisis.
 Also, this Element is jeopardizing the well-being of it's citizens AND looking like the Planning Dept. is trying to hide the mess this Housing Element will make by not including a public and well-reviewed Environmental Impact Report (EIR) in the Element before the final Planning Commission vote as was originally promised.
 Commissioners, please require an EIR to be included before considering a final vote.
 I go into more detail about these concerns in the attached .pdf letter.